Epigenetic regulation of neurogenesis: Parkinson's disease

 The use of dopaminergic neurons that have been isolated from the PD patients indicated that there were increases in acetylation (at H2A, H3 and H4) when compared to the age-control group.
+Histone acetylation changes have been linked to transcriptional dysregulation in PD, affecting genes responsible for neuronal survival and synaptic plasticity.
 Another study involving MPP+ (a compound that can cause a disease state resembling mammals and humans with PD)-treated cells and (MPP+)-treated mouse brains showed decreased HDAC levels, as well as in midbrain samples from patients with PD.
 This is seen potentially due to how MPP+ promotes the breakdown of HDAC1 and HDAC2 via autophagy, a bodily process of cycling out old cells to make room for newer, healthier cells.
-These results point towards the stress of histone modifications in regards to chromatin remodeling and its implication in the pathogenesis of PD.
+These results point toward the stress of histone modifications in regard to chromatin remodeling and its implication in the pathogenesis of PD.
+Further, altered histone deacetylation has been shown to affect key pathways involved in neuroinflammation and dopaminergic neuron survival, contributing to disease progression.

 miRNAs are also emerging as relevant contributors to neurodegeneration in PD.
 In particular, the frontal cortex PD patients have shown higher levels of LRRK2 and lower levels of miR-205 when compared to healthy individuals.
-Connecting this to the findings of miR-205’s ability to bind to the 3′ UTR of LRRK2 mRNA and suppress expression, as well as miR-205’s prevention of defects after introduction to a R1441G LRRK2 mutation, these results point towards miR-205 and its regulatory role in LRRK2 expression-which in turn suggest a regulatory role in the pathogenesis of PD.
+Connecting this to the findings of miR-205's ability to bind to the 3′ UTR of LRRK2 mRNA and suppress expression, as well as miR-205's prevention of defects after introduction to a R1441G LRRK2 mutation, these results point towards miR-205 and its regulatory role in LRRK2 expression-which in turn suggest a regulatory role in the pathogenesis of PD.
+This highlights the therapeutic potential of miRNA-based interventions aimed at restoring normal gene expression in PD patients.

 In another study in which increasing microtubule acetylation using deacetylase inhibitors or the tubulin acetylase αTAT1 showed prevention of the association of mutant LRRK2 with microtubules, inhibition of deacetylases HDAC6 and Sirt2 through knockdown processes rescued both axonal transport and locomotor behavior.
 This further connects to the common mechanisms involving HDACi in various neurodegenerative diseases.
+Targeting HDAC6 and Sirt2 has been proposed as a potential neuroprotective strategy, as these enzymes regulate cellular stress responses and cytoskeletal stability in neurons.